Two-day snow and ice alert and orange wind warning in place

 Members of Ennis fire brigade free a car from under a tree felled by Storm Ciara at Friars Walk, Ennis on Sunday.
 Photograph: Eamon Ward

-Wind and snow and ice warnings are in place for much of the county this morning as the aftermath of Storm Ciara gives way to a sharp cold snap.
+Wind and snow and ice warnings are in place for much of the country this morning as the aftermath of Storm Ciara gives way to a sharp cold snap.

 Widespread wintry showers are forecast and a two-day snow and ice warning came into force at midnight.